smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 In SQL Server, the `SET ANSI_NULLS` setting specifies the ISO compliant behavior of the equality (=) and inequality (<>) comparison operators.
 The following table shows how the ANSI_NULLS session setting affects the results of Boolean expressions using NULL markers.

-:exclamation: The standard setting for 'ANSI_NULLS' is ON.
+:exclamation: The standard setting for `ANSI_NULLS` is ON.

-:exclamation:To learn more about 'ANSI_NULLS', review the following [Microsoft documentation](https://learn.microsoft.com/en-us/sql/t-sql/statements/set-ansi-nulls-transact-sql?view=sql-server-ver16)
+:exclamation:To learn more about `ANSI_NULLS`, review the following [Microsoft documentation](https://learn.microsoft.com/en-us/sql/t-sql/statements/set-ansi-nulls-transact-sql?view=sql-server-ver16)

 | Boolean Expression | SET ANSI_NULLS ON | SET ANSI_NULLS OFF |